ScalaConsultants/octopus-on-wire/README.md

 images it will start `octopus-on-wire-database` and `octopus-on-wire-backend` containers.

-`make` will take care for starting and stopping components in the right order, so whenever you run for ex.: `startup` or `watch` it will execute all required task to find itself in the desired state.
+`make` will take care for starting and stopping components in the right order, so whenever you run for ex.: `startup` or `watch` it will execute all required tasks to find itself in the desired state.

 Configuration for `octopus-on-wire-backend` can be found in `docker/application.conf` file.
 It's automatically generated and used only by the containers.
 Never push your configuration